Provider Comparison · 2026

 Avalara doesn't publish pricing.
 Quotes are configured per customer based on jurisdictions, transaction volume, and which Avalara modules you license (AvaTax, Returns, CertCapture, etc.).
 For European VAT specifically, mid-market customers commonly report total annual costs in the €3,000–€15,000 range when including managed services, country surcharges, and per-transaction fees.
 Single-jurisdiction Germany-only quotes do exist but tend to land at €200–500/month managed, with annual contracts.

-Vaytax is €79/month flat. €853/year on annual billing. €499 one-time registration.
+Vaytax is €79/month flat (€853/year on annual billing) if you already hold a German Steuernummer, or €1,199/year all-in for new registrations with registration included.
 No tiers.
 No transaction surcharges.
 No contract minimums.
-For a single-entity SMB with German VAT only, that's roughly €1,500–€5,000+ less per year than the comparable Avalara configuration — for the same regulatory output (a filed UStVA every month).
+For a single-entity SMB with German VAT only, that's roughly €1,500–€5,000+ less per year than the comparable Avalara configuration, for the same regulatory output (a filed UStVA every month).

 Where Avalara starts to make sense on price is at scale: 5+ EU jurisdictions, multi-entity groups, or transaction volumes high enough that the per-transaction tax-determination engine pays for itself.
 Below that, you're paying enterprise-tier overhead for a problem that doesn't need it.

-Service Model: Software Platform vs Steuerberater Practice
+Service Model: Software Platform vs tax advisor Practice

 This is the structural difference that drives everything else.